simone-sanfratello/checkv/doc/README.md

 ````

 - isFunction: ``bool``
-check if input is an object
+check if input is a function
 ````js
 checkv(f(){}, { isFunction: true }) // return true
 ````